z33kz33k/mtg/README.md

 * Importing back into a Deck from those formats
 * Export/import to other formats in plans
 * Dumping decks, YT videos and channels to .json
-* I compiled a list of almost 1k YT channels that feature decks in their descriptions and successfully scraped them (at least 25 videos deep) so this data only waits to be creatively used now!
+* I compiled a list of **over 1k** YT channels that feature decks in their descriptions and successfully scraped them (at least 25 videos deep) so this data only waits to be creatively used now!

 ### How it looks in a Google Sheet